 The study and research of alignment guide the practitioners to rebalance their own strengths, redistribute the loads and efforts, therefore, dissolving the physical and mental tensions that result from the frenetic everyday life.
 Correct alignment promotes blood circulation, creates greater joint and vertebral space, allows relaxation, thus bringing a balanced flow of energy and increasing health and well-being.
 The increase in vital energy, therefore, predisposes the practitioner to deeply observe both, the body and the mind.

 The Iyengar yoga, according to the teachings of B.K.S.
 Iyengar, aims to discover or rediscover the union of the individual parts of the body, physical, organic, mental and psychic through the relationships with one another.
 For example, the activation of the feet allows the activation of the skin, muscles, and tendons around the joints up to the vertebral column, fulcrum of the peripheral nervous system.
 The constant and focused practice of positions reactivates intelligence and wisdom, thus, allowing the student to have a direct perception of the wholeness of their being .
-The strict selection and training system of IYENGAR® teachers along with the didactic model guarantee the student the understanding of the physical and mental underlying mechanisms.
-These, thanks to constant practice, can now be observed and guided in a conscious way.

 B.K.S.
 Iyengar has certainly innovated the practice of yoga allowing everyone to be able to undertake their own yogic path starting with work on their body and breathing, overcoming limitations related to trauma and/or age, thanks to the use of numerous supports or tools (blocks of wood, cork or other materials of different sizes or shapes, blankets, belts and benches).